jkaho/inspecti/README.md

 ## Motivations

-This project was made for real estate enthusiasts, or anyone else involved in the real estate market who would benefit from having a platform to keep personal notes and records about properties they've inspected, as well as to be able to view other peoples' opinions about certain properties.
+This project was made for real estate enthusiasts and anyone else involved in the real estate market who would benefit from having a platform to keep personal notes and records about properties they've inspected, as well as to be able to view other peoples' opinions about certain properties.

 ## Instructions for Use